FEMHealth: assessing the impact of fee exemption on maternal health in West Africa and Morocco: new tools, new knowledge (2011-2013)

-FEMHealth (Fee Exemption for Maternal Health care) is a consortium of 8 partner research institutions covering a wide range of disciplines and expertise.
-It is funded through the EU under the Seventh Framework Programme (FP7).
-Focal countries for this work are Burkina Faso, Benin, Mali, and Morocco, selected on the basis of having recently introduced national policies to reduce financial barriers for delivery or emergency obstetric care and of having expressed an interest, at policy-making levels, in the research goals.
+FEMHealth (Fee Exemption for Maternal Health care) is a consortium of 8 partner research institutions funded through the EU.
+Focal countries for this work were Burkina Faso, Benin, Mali, and Morocco, selected on the basis of having recently introduced national policies to reduce financial barriers for delivery or emergency obstetric care.

-The current evidence base regarding the impact of this policy has not been well developed, in part because of evaluation designs that are not able to capture all the necessary information for policy-makers to make informed decisions.
-However, this programme aimed to reduce this gap by developing research methodologies and tools that would lead to enhanced research on policy implementation, stronger evidence, and improved dissemination.
-LSHTM focus in Work Package 4 is the quality of care, health outcomes, and health policy.
+The evidence base regarding the impact of this policy had not been well developed, in part because of evaluation designs that were not able to capture all the necessary information for policy-makers to make informed decisions.
+However, FEMHealth aimed to tackle this issue and LSHTM focused on the quality of care, health outcomes, and health policy.

--Improve the health of mothers and their newborns by performing comprehensive evaluations of the impact, cost and effectiveness of the removal of user fees for delivery care on maternal and neonatal health outcomes and service quality;
+-Improve the health of mothers and their newborns by performing evaluations of the impact, cost and effectiveness of the removal of user fees for delivery care on maternal and neonatal health outcomes and service quality;

 -Improve the communication of evidence to policy-makers and other stakeholders.